vfarcic/cncf-demo/manuscript/ingress/gitops-argocd.md

     --namespace argocd --create-namespace \
     --values argocd/helm-values.yaml --wait

+# Skip this step if you chose to use `nip.io` instead of a
+#   "real" domain
 cat argocd/certificate.yaml

 # Skip this step if you chose to use `nip.io` instead of a